matthew-ia/cayo/README.md

 #### Callback Argument
+`renderCayos()` takes one argument: `cb`, which is a callback that should returns the node to mount the component to—the target node.
+By default, the placeholder will be the target node, so the component will be mounted as child of `<div data-cayo-id="...">`.
+If you wanted to wrap it in a custom placeholder, you could do so by passing that logic as the callback.

-`renderCayos()` returns a object with all of the cayo instances.
+`renderCayos()` returns a object that stores all of the Cayo instances of a page.
 Each keyed object within it looks like the following:
 ```js
 {
   <cayoId>: {